Bangladesh Railway Class 3000: Technical details

 The newer locos use the EMD 8-710G3A-T2 as prime mover.
-Their power is 2,200 hp and can achieve speed up to 110 km/h.
-The wheel arrangement is Bo1-1Bo (Each bogie having 2 powered axles & 1 unpowered inner axle) having total of 6 axles but only 4 traction motors.
-There are controversy regarding the model of Alternator used in the first 10 locomotives of the series, as Hyundai Rotem provided TA9-12CA9SE instead of TA12-CA9, which was to be provided as mentioned in the contract.
+Their power is 2,200 hp and can achieve speed up to 110 km\h (70 mph) The wheel arrangement is Bo1-1Bo (Each bogie having two powered axles and one unpowered inner axle) having total of six axles but only four traction motors.
+There are controversy regarding the model of alternator used in the first 10 locomotives of the series, as Hyundai Rotem provided TA9-12CA9SE instead of TA12-CA9, which was to be provided as mentioned in the contract.